harvesthill/reddit-wiki-archive/steroids/hepatotoxicity.md

 * Following this, NAC is an excellent choice to go along TUDCA / UDCA, and also is a great choice for year-round general liver protectant.

-* Another great choice for year-round general liver protectant is Choline &amp; Inositol, but it shouldn't be your choice for liver protection during use of oral C17-alpha alkylated anabolic steroids.
+* Another great choice for year-round general liver protectant is Choline & Inositol, but it shouldn't be your choice for liver protection during use of oral C17-alpha alkylated anabolic steroids.

-* Milk Thistle &amp; Liv.52 (LiverCare) can provide some benefits, but they in **NO WAY** should be your only liver protection during use of oral C17-alpha alkylated anabolic steroids.
+* Milk Thistle & Liv.52 (LiverCare) can provide some benefits, but they in **NO WAY** should be your only liver protection during use of oral C17-alpha alkylated anabolic steroids.

 # References